rabbitmq/rabbitmq-website/site/release-notes/README-3.1.2.txt

 25576 fix bug in queue index where a broker crash between segment
       deletion and journal truncation could prevent the broker from subsequently starting (since 2.0.0)
-25588 ensure per-message-TTL is removed when messages are dead-lettered
+25615 fix bug that could lead to duplicate mirror queues slaves starting
-      (since 3.0.0)
+      on a single node and crashing a queue process (since 2.6.0) 25588 ensure per-message-TTL is removed when messages are dead-lettered (since 3.0.0)
 25575 fix bug handling empty rabbit_serial leading to startup failure
       (since 1.7.0)
-25611 improve stack traces when message store crash occurs 25612 fix crashing processes when stopping node as part of a cluster
+25640 fix bug in limiter, where a race between basic.ack and basic.cancel
-      (since 2.4.0)
+      with prefetch >= 1 could lead to a channel crashing (since 3.1.0) 25638 fix leak (in gm) affecting HA/mirrored queues (since 3.0.0) 25611 improve stack traces when message store crash occurs 25612 fix crashing processes when stopping node as part of a cluster (since 2.4.0)